Associate | Established: 1987 | Associate since 2009

 SMO 4: Code of Ethics for Professional Accountants

-Under the Accountants Order of 2010, the Public Accountants Oversight Committee (PAOC) is responsible for establishing ethical requirements for accountants in Brunei.
-It appears that the PAOC has adopted the 2016 IESBA Code of Ethics for all accountants in the jurisdiction with effect from January 1, 2017.
-All public accountants must declare annually their adherence to the IESBA Code of Ethics.
+Under the Accountants Order 2010, the Public Accountants Oversight Committee (PAOC) is responsible for establishing ethical requirements for professional accountants in Brunei Darussalam and has adopted the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA Code) for application in the jurisdiction.

 -